Renewable Energy Engineering - BEng (Hons) - Video

 Formal lectures are supplemented by tutorials and laboratory investigations, as appropriate.
 Practical hands on laboratory sessions are an integral part of many modules throughout all years of the course.
 Case studies, groupwork and mini-projects are also extensively used.
 In the final year there is a major individual project.

 Generally, a combination of continuous assessment and examination is employed in each module.
 Continuous assessment includes class tests, library and laboratory based assignments, and individual and group project work.
 Some modules across all years of the course are continuously assessed.

 Transfer between this course and other similar courses within the Faculty of Computing, Engineering and the Built Environment may be possible on the basis of academic performance.

 Exemption from parts of the course may be considered based on appropriate performance in a related, designated course or other approved experiential learning (APEL).

 The course has been designed to enable students who graduate with a good honours degree to apply for postgraduate study towards a PhD, MSc, MRes or other higher qualification.

 In this section

-Job prospects in a wide range of engineering and renewable energy industries are excellent with the majority of graduates finding employment within six months of graduation.
+Job prospects in a wide range of engineering industries are excellent with the majority of graduates finding employment within six months of graduation.
 Graduates with BEng Hons, first class or upper second class award all satisfy the requirements for a wide range of postgraduate research posts and scholarships.